micro/micro/docs/README.md

-# Micro Docs
+# Micro Website

-A directory for micro docs
+A directory for micro website

+Served via jekyll and GitHub pages